zuh2407/medplus-project/README.md

 source .venv/bin/activate

-Tip: “(.venv)” should appear in the terminal if activated.
+Tip: You should see (.venv) in your terminal if activation succeeded.

 3️⃣ Install Dependencies
 pip install -r requirements.txt

 4️⃣ Configure Environment Variables

-Copy .env.example to .env:
+Copy .env.example to .env

 Windows: